parkerhancock/patent_client/docs/developer/overview.md

   - `manager.py`

 The `model.py` file should contain [Pydantic v2](https://docs.pydantic.dev/latest/) models representing the output of the API, using `patent_client.util.pydantic_utils.BaseModel` instead of `pydantic.BaseModel`.
 The `api.py` file should contain at least one class with methods that call various API functions.
 The actual structure of the `api.py` file does not matter, but each method should return instances of the Pydantic models defined in `model.py`.
-The `manager.py` contains a subclass of `patent_client.util.base.manager.Manager` and serves as a wrapper over the API classes in `apy.py` that implement the manager protocol below.
+The `manager.py` contains a subclass of `patent_client.util.manager.Manager` and serves as a wrapper over the API classes in `apy.py` that implement the manager protocol below.

 Other files can also be included in the API folder to support other functions.
 Common ones include: